 - Decorate as desired.
 Allow decorations to fully set.
 Package as required.

-I find this to be a less hectic method for baking dozens of cookies (well over a hundred can be made over the weekend stress-free) and it only consumes a couple hours each day (baking day will need a few more hours depending on how many are being made).
+I find this to be a less hectic method for baking big batches (well over a hundred can be made over the weekend stress-free) and it only consumes a couple hours each day (baking day will need a few more hours depending on how many are being made).
 If the kiddos are excited about helping decorate, it’s really nice to be able to sit and do the decorating with them rather than jumping up and down getting cookies out of the oven or shaping dough onto sheets.